Written by Ari Parker — Updated: Friday, July 22, 2022

 Medicare Part B is Medical Insurance and helps to cover costs when you visit the doctor, receive preventative care, and get immunizations.

 Unlike Part A, you will have to pay premiums to Uncle Sam every month.
-For most people, these premiums are slightly less than $150 per month, although they are higher for high income earners.
+For most people, these premiums are $170.10 per month, although they are higher for high income earners.
 Get an estimate for what you'll pay with our Medicare cost calculator.

 If you don’t have other coverage, you’ll probably want to sign up for Part B at the same time you sign up for Part A.